MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 In the window for the ETL file, choose the **Functions** tab.
 It shows the functions that were compiled and the time it took to compile each function.
 If a function's code generation time is too small, it won't be displayed because build events with negligible impact are discarded to avoid degrading build event collection performance.

 :::image type="complex" source="./media/" alt-text="alt text stuff":::
-Just show the functions tab portion of the dialog with the forceinline size column, time column
+Just show the functions tab portion of the dialog with the Forceinline size column, Time column
 :::image-end:::

 The **Time [sec, %]** column shows how long it took to compile each function.
 The **Forceinline Size** column shows the impact of each `__forceinline` function in terms of roughly how many intermediate instructions were generated for the inlined function.
 These numbers are summed, and the impact for all the inlined functions is listed for the containing function.
 You can sort the list by clicking on the **Time** column to see which functions are taking the most time to compile.
-A 'fire' icon indicates that cost of generating that function is particularly high and is worth investigating.
+A 'fire' icon indicates that cost of generating that function is high and is worth investigating.

 The `Project` column indicates which project the function belongs to.
 Double click the **File** column to go to the source file where the function is defined.